-The panels are held for the benefit of the community; profits are not distributed amongst the investors, but are available for further carbon reduction, energy efficiency and environmental education projects.
+The panels are held for the benefit of the community, and any surpluses go into a community fund to support local carbon reduction, energy efficiency and environmental education projects.

 The share offer

-Everyone who invested will become a member of GMCR and receive share interest of up to 5% per annum, subject to the financial performance of the Society.
+Everyone who buys shares becomes a member of GMCR.
+In return for helping to fund our solar arrays, members receive share interest of up to 5% per annum, subject to the financial performance of the Society.

-The directors of GMCR are all volunteers.
-If you would like to join GMCR as a volunteer to help bring our enterprise to life, please get in touch with details of what you like to do, or particular skills you can offer.
+GMCR is run by a team of volunteers.
+If you’d like to help us bring solar panels to more schools and community buildings across Greater Manchester, please get in touch with details of what you like to do, or skills you can offer.

-GMCR would like to work in partnership with building owners, so please get in touch if you are a school, community centre, social landlord, church or you have a good sized roof and are interested in working with us.
+GMCR would like to work in partnership with building owners, so please get in touch if you’re from a school, community centre, public building or place of worship with a good sized roof and are interested in working with us.